emwap/signature-paper/paper.md

 cgenProto ex2
 ```

-Finally, we change the function to return by value
+Finally, we change the function to return by value, by using `ret` instead of `ptr`
 ``` {.haskell}
 ex3 = name "xs" $ \xs -> name "ys" $ \ys -> ret "scProd" (scProd xs ys)
 ```